YashChowdhry/Art-of-Data/_posts/2023-10-14-meta-analysis.md

 **3. What datasets does this study reference or use?
 Are these datasets available to the public?**

 The study references quite a few sources, some of which involve conducting other experiments and subsequently collecting data.
-Most of the sources are public and few require payment, however, not all the data is always presented.
-Some experiments deal with several test subjects but report the data with only the median change: initial-value += median change.
+Most of the sources are public and few require payment, and not all the data is always presented.
+Some experiments deal with several test subjects but report the data with only the max change: initial-value += max change.

 Example datasets: